-R. Exit Signs are appropriately posted within the clinical education setting and followed, if needed.
+Q. Exit Signs are appropriately posted within the clinical education setting and followed, if needed.

-- S. Fire extinguishers are located within the clinical education settings for use in case of a fire. - T. Phones are strategically placed within the clinical education settings to report fire or other accidents or codes that may occur during students' training.
+- R. Fire extinguishers are located within the clinical education settings for use in case of a fire. - S. Phones are placed within the clinical settings to report fires, accidents or codes that may occur during students' training.